 Men today still tend to be the primary breadwinners of families.

-They do experience feelings and emotions, but they are more apt to express them by engaging in a sport or screaming at the television during a football game.
+They do experience feelings and emotions, but they are more apt to express them by engaging in a sport with friends or screaming at the television during a football game.

 Men Are Simply Quiet

 Most men simply aren’t talkers, so they just won’t open up emotionally to their partner.